jaufgang/apsc/grist/docs/JOB_BOARD.md

 **US-A5**: As an admin, I want to generate reports of unfulfilled obligations so we can calculate fees owed.

 **US-A6**: As an admin, I want to manage user roles so the right people have the right access.

+### Hour Adjustment Stories

+**US-H1**: As a board member, I want to pro-rate a new member's hours when they join mid-season so they have a fair obligation.

+**US-H2**: As a board member, I want to add penalty hours when a member no-shows a scheduled duty so there are consequences for unreliability.

+**US-H3**: As a board member, I want to reduce a member's hours for medical or hardship reasons so we can accommodate special circumstances.

+**US-H4**: As a member, I want to see any adjustments applied to my account so I understand my actual hour requirement.

+**US-H5**: As an admin, I want to view all adjustments with their reasons so I have an audit trail of hour modifications.

 ---